kyma-project/api-gateway/docs/user/00-10-overview-api-gateway-controller.md

 ## Labeling Resources

-Based on the decision taken for [Consistent labeling of Kyma modules](https://github.com/kyma-project/community/issues/864).
-APIGateway operator resources are labeled with the common kubernetes labels:
+In accordance with the decision [Consistent Labeling of Kyma Modules](https://github.com/kyma-project/community/issues/864), the APIGateway Operator resources use the standard Kubernetes labels:

 ```yaml
 kyma-project.io/module: api-gateway